-Mental Construction is concerned here with the stages that precede the emergence of a mature adult mind.
+Here, Mental Construction is concerned with the stages that precede the emergence of a mature adult mind.

-The stages leading to mature adult thinking, listed in Figure 14.6, combine both biological changes and individual experiences of new types during the stages.
+The stages leading to mature adult thinking, listed in Figure 14.2, combine both biological changes and individual experiences of new types during the stages.
 The ages in this table are evocative rather than hard-and-fast rules.
 Each stage has specific physical changes, typical experiences and challenges which one meets with an ethical stance.
 Also each stage has internal resources that the prior stages have developed.

 Newborns have strong muscles which they don’t know how to use.
 That is one of their first challenges, learning to control their muscles to do their bidding.
 In addition to growing, human infants must develop the understanding of the relation between their internal state and their body movements.

 Until we start learning language, everything we know is personal experience derived from our particular biological inheritance.
-It’s extremely rare for anyone to remember anything from those early years, but from observation, it’s clear that we learn to satisfy our needs, such as satiety and comfort, through learned actions, such as squirming and crying.
+It’s extremely rare for anyone to remember anything from those early years, yet from observation, it’s clear that we learn to satisfy our needs, such as satiety and comfort, through learned actions, such as squirming and crying.
 We discover that we can affect our environment through movement and noise.

 Although we do not yet have the capacity to produce words, we understand that certain feelings followed by certain actions will result in certain outcomes.
 We detect and respond to patterns that we have learned to recognize.
 Although we lack words, we construct a very simplified worldview which we can manipulate.